 Depending on the geographical location of the event, it may be advisable for the host to provide local sim cards with spare mobile phones for key people.

 Organising Committee and Administration Staff

 Including:

 - Regatta Office and boat park offices.

-- Briefing room for coaches (can also be used for press conferences)
+- Briefing room for up to 75 people (can also be used for press conferences).

 - Competition management team offices.